Lower Town Fishguard is a fantastic place to visit

 Fishguard is also home to the hundred foot long Last Invasion tapestry, telling a humorous and entertaining story.
 In a Bayeux tapestry style detailing the last invasion of mainland Britain.
 The Bayeux Tapestry and Fishguard’s Last Invasion Tapestry is an embroidered cloth, not an actual tapestry.
 Tapestries are a heavy fabric with a design woven into it on a loom, while embroideries involve working designs on cloth with laid or stitched threads by hand.
 There’s a strange and possibly useless fact for you!

 Viewing the Last Invasion tapestry is free of charge in Fishguard Town Hall

 The story of the Last Invasion….

-General Lazare Hoche led a three pronged invasion on Britain in support of Irish Republicans.
+General Lazare Hoche led a three-pronged invasion of Britain in support of Irish Republicans.
 The Invasion troops numbered 1,400 from the “Black Legion” and were commanded by the Irish American William Tate.
-Upon landing troop discipline broke down with the recruits (recently enlisted from prisons) absconding to loot nearby settlements, this enraged the local population which lead to a brief fight and the unconditional surrender of William Tate.
+Upon landing, troop discipline broke down with the recruits (recently enlisted from prisons) absconding to loot nearby settlements.
+This enraged the local population which lead to a brief fight and the unconditional surrender of William Tate.

 Marine life and wildlife around Fishguard

-Lower Town is home to a wide variety of colourful wild flowers and sea mammals including the grey seal, and even porpoises and dolphins.
-The local bird life include Eurasian Curlew, Common Redshank and Sanderling regularly foraging in the Lower Town Fishguard harbour.
+Lower Town is home to a wide variety of colourful wildflowers and sea mammals including the grey seal, and even porpoises and dolphins.
+The local bird life includes Eurasian Curlew, Common Redshank and Sanderling regularly foraging in the Lower Town Fishguard harbour.
 European Stonechat, Great Cormorant and Northern Fulmar, Razorbills and Guillemots can be seen on our kayak tours.